100 Women Who Care North Suburban Chicago

 • This advance notice helps our members feel comfortable putting themselves out there to present;

-• Giving our members time to prepare their presentations improves the quality and accuracy of the information they are able to share with the group.
-It also allows our members the option of enlisting a representative from the charity or a recipient of its services to help with the presentation; and
+• Giving our members time to prepare their presentations improves the quality and accuracy of the information they are able to share with the group; and

 6) When a charity is chosen to be presented, does the person who submitted it have to be the presenter?